How to Invest in Real Estate With a Self-Directed IRA

-If you are thinking that an IRA could be used to purchase a vacation home or a primary or secondary residence—think again!
+If you plan on using an IRA to purchase a vacation home or a primary or secondary residence—think again.
 Self-Directed IRA investment transactions involving real estate must all be arm's length transactions.
-It means that no self-dealing or personal transactions are allowable with Self-Directed IRAs.
+That means that no self-dealing or personal transactions are allowable with Self-Directed IRAs.
 This rule also applies to immediate family members.
-So, don’t think you can buy or sell a property to or from a family member or yourself unless you want to create a taxable event.
+If you buy a property from or sell a property to a family member (or yourself), you will create a taxable event.

 Unrelated business income tax (UBIT) is another potential tax issue.
-It will be important to pay attention to if you are thinking about the use of a mortgage to purchase an investment property.
+It will be especially important to pay attention to this tax if you are thinking about using a mortgage to purchase an investment property.

 With a traditional IRA, you must take required minimum distributions once you reach age 70½.
 If you own real estate in an IRA, it is very difficult to sell off your real estate holdings in small chunks each year.
-That is the reason you must have enough cash in your IRA accounts to cover your required distributions to avoid tax problems.
+For that reason, you must keep enough cash in your IRA accounts to cover your required distributions, or else you'll run into tax problems.